jadenseangmany/cse-15l-lab-reports/lablog4.md

 ### Step 5.5 (CDing into directory)
 ![](images/cd_lab.png)
-Here, I had to CD into the directory that I git cloned to so I can access the files.
-I pressed `<tab>` so I could autofill the exact directory name, `cd lab4actualreport/`.
+Here, I had to `CD` into the directory that I git cloned to so I can access the files.
+I pressed `<tab>` after typing in `cd la` so I could autofill the exact directory name, `cd lab4actualreport/`.

 Keys Pressed: `cd la`, `<tab><enter>`